MariaPSegarra/M2P_Green_Umbrella/README.md

 I finally separated the JS funtions and put them on different files and it all worked well.

 * After deployment all css "broke"
-* Also I've problems rendering the maps.
+* Also I've had problems rendering the maps.
 Even though I authorised the new deployment URL.
+I had to regenerate the API key and it's working now.

+Checking the deployed page with the Lighthouse feature of Google development tools has helped me having the project in better shape regarding SEO practices that I had overlooked before.

 ## Deployment